Privacy Policy

 Viewing personal information

-Any request for access to personal information must be made by appointment to the AMC Privacy Officer at PO Box 4810, Kingston, ACT, 2604.
-Access to personal information will be provided to the person concerned only and not to parties representing or acting on behalf of that person.
+Any request for access to personal information must be made to the AMC Privacy Officer.
+Contact details are provided below.
+Access to personal information will be provided in line with this Policy.

 Persons seeking to access their personal information must pay any fee advised for access to their personal information.
 Within 14 days of receipt of an application for access to personal information, the applicant will be notified whether their request will be met and of the access arrangements proposed.

-Photocopies of personal information will generally be supplied on request.
+Photocopies or scans of personal information will generally be supplied on request.
 (A charge may apply for photocopying information, where the number of copies exceeds 10 pages.)

 Correcting personal information